jneug/typst-tools4typst/src/assert.typ

 /// of _empty_.
 ///
 /// // Tests
-/// #assert.not-empty("string")
+/// #assert.not-empty(str)
 /// #assert.not-empty((1,))
 /// #assert.not-empty((a:1))
 ///
 /// - value (any): The value to test.
-/// - message (string, function): A message to show if the assertion fails.
+/// - message (str, function): A message to show if the assertion fails.
 #let not-empty(
   value,
   message: (v, ..a) => {